The Power of Innovation Squads

 Business Analyst

-The Business Analyst evaluates the financial viability of new ideas and helps create business models that support innovation initiatives.
-Their responsibilities include:
+The Business Analyst evaluates the financial viability of ideas by:

 • Conducting cost-benefit analyses.